cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 6. [Installing the required plugins]({{< relref "plugins/using-plugins.md" >}}) for your operating system.
 7. [Configuring secrets]({{< relref "manager/using-secrets.md" >}}).

-{{% gsNote title="Bootstrap Validations" %}}

-During the first steps of the bootstrap process, validations take place.
-By default, if any validations fail, the bootstrap process also fails.
-The process validates such things as the volume of physical memory and disk space available on the host, that the relevant resources that are required for the bootstrap process are available for download, that supported OS distributions are being used for the Manager host, and so on.

-To override validation preferences, see the `Bootstrap Validations` section in the `simple-manager-blueprint-inputs.yaml`.

-{{% gsWarning title="Note" %}}
-Although it is possible ignore validations or change their defaults, it is not recommended that you do so without good reason.
-{{% /gsWarning %}}

-{{% /gsNote %}}

 #### Procedure